Home Becoming (Part 2)

 Above me, my brother made a little sound and then went back to sleep.

 I stayed propped up as I waited for my eyes to readjust to the gloom.
-I spent a while staring at the same spot at the foot of the bed as I tried to find the right combination of light, shadow and imagination to account for what I had seen.
+I spent a while staring at the same spot at the foot of the bed and tried to find the right combination of light, shadow and imagination to account for what I had seen.
 But no matter how hard I stared, the wallpaper and shadows would not resolve themselves into the woman with the bonnet and the long dress.

 I allowed myself to fall down onto my pillow.
 I was warm at last.
 My eyes refused to stay open.
 I turned to face the wall, my back to the window.
 I reached out and touched one of the raised petal shapes on the wallpaper and fell asleep.